 Aleynikov, a naturalized U.S. citizen born in Russia, was freed from federal prison in New Jersey in February after a U.S. appeals court reversed his December 2010 conviction for stealing the bank’s trading code, saying the two laws that prosecutors used to charge Aleynikov -- the National Stolen Property Act and the Economic Espionage Act -- didn’t apply to his case.

-Federal prosecutors claimed that, on his last day of work at New York-based Goldman Sachs in (GS) June 2009, Aleynikov uploaded hundreds of thousands of lines of source code from the firm’s high-frequency trading system.
+Federal prosecutors claimed that, on his last day of work at New York-based Goldman Sachs in (GS:US) June 2009, Aleynikov uploaded hundreds of thousands of lines of source code from the firm’s high-frequency trading system.

 Aleynikov, a vice president in the bank’s Global Equities Division until June 30, 2009, was part of a team responsible for developing and improving source code related to high-frequency trading.

 New York prosecutors have said that while the federal appellate judges ruled Aleynikov’s conduct didn’t constitute a federal crime, they suggested it could be a violation of state law.

 While New York’s statute on previous prosecutions is broader than the double-jeopardy protection provided by the state and U.S. constitutions, it isn’t unlimited and the case falls within one of the rules that allows for successive prosecutions, prosecutors said in court papers responding to Marino’s bid to dismiss the case.

 U.S. courts have held that a federal prosecution doesn’t bar a subsequent state prosecution of the same person for the same acts under the principle of dual sovereignty, prosecutors said.